 Mirick O’Connell’s Health Law Group understands the complex needs, challenges and regulations facing the healthcare industry.
-Our Group represents hospitals, academic health centers, licensed clinics, large and small physician practices, individual physicians, ambulatory surgery centers, nursing homes, home healthcare providers, and medical device manufacturers.
+Our Group represents hospitals, academic health centers, licensed clinics, large and small physician practices, individual physicians, nurse practitioners, physician assistants, podiatrists, dentists and other medical clinicians, ambulatory surgery centers, nursing homes, home healthcare providers, and digital health companies.

 Regulatory and Compliance

-Our Health Law Group aids clients of all types, whether hospitals or physician groups, in navigating the complex regulatory field of the healthcare industry.
-The Group’s advice includes clients that are trying to wrap their arms around a Stark Law or Anti-Kickback Statute matter, facing any type of investigation, licensure issues, privacy and security breaches or compliance, governance issues unique to healthcare entities and many other similar issues that arise in the healthcare field.
+Our Health Law Group aids clients of all types, whether hospitals, physician groups, individual clinicians or digital health companies, in navigating the complex regulatory field of the healthcare industry.
+The Group’s advice includes clients that are trying to wrap their arms around a HIPAA, Stark Law or Anti-Kickback Statute matter, facing any type of investigation, licensure issues, privacy and security breaches or compliance, governance issues unique to healthcare entities and many other similar issues that arise in the healthcare field.

 Inquiries about our Regulatory and Compliance Services may be directed to Matthew R. Fisher at email@example.com.